Architecture of Toronto: Transportation architecture

 The Toronto subway system primarily uses the unique Toronto Subway typeface for station names.

+Completed in 1927, Toronto Union Station is the main passenger railway terminal in the city.

 Landmarks

-The most prominent landmark in Toronto, and its best known symbol, is the CN Tower.
+The most prominent landmark in Toronto, and its best-known symbol, is the CN Tower.
 It was the world's tallest free-standing structure for 31 years from its completion in 1975 until Burj Khalifa in Dubai, United Arab Emirates surpassed it in 2007; it remains the tallest free-standing tower in the Western Hemisphere.
 The CN Tower is used as an observation tower and a communications tower.
 Another landmark structure is Casa Loma.
-Constructed by E. J. Lennox during the early 1910s, it is a Gothic revival-style castle located on Walmer and Davenport roads.
+Constructed by E. J. Lennox during the early 1910s, it is a Gothic revival-style castle located on Walmer and Davenport roads overlooking the escarpment.
 It was originally the residence of Sir Henry Pellatt, a Canadian financier and soldier.
-The city later took over the castle when Pellatt could no longer afford to keep it.
-The building presently operates as a house museum.
+The city later took over the castle when Pellatt could no longer afford to keep it due to being unable to pay the increased property taxes and was forced to leave in 1923.
+The building presently operates as a historic house museum.

-The Princes' Gates is a neoclassical style triumphal arch monumental gateway at Exhibition Place.
+The Princes' Gates is a neoclassical-style triumphal arch monumental gateway at Exhibition Place.
 It was built to commemorate the 60th anniversary of Canadian Confederation and was to be named The Diamond Jubilee of Confederation Gates.
 The structure's name was changed when it was learned that Edward, Prince of Wales and Prince George were travelling to Toronto.
 The princes cut the ribbon on the structure on August 30, 1927.
 Princes' Gate was designed by local architectural firm Chapman and Oxley.